Professional Experience R. Gregory Litster's Curriculum Vitae

 I was retained on behalf of the Plaintiff to help trace embezzled funds by trusted employees.
 Money, works of art and vintage wines were allegedly stolen.
 Mr. Marciano was hit with terminating sanctions by the judge and was not permitted to present his case to the jury.
 Defendants were awarded $230 million for reputation damage, pain and suffering.
 On appeal, the Court rebuked the judge’s behavior and sent part of the case back to a new judge.
 Mr. Marciano won part of the Appeal; the remainder of the case was settled in US Bankruptcy Court.

 Woods Code 3, Inc. d/b/a American Site Development v.
-Woodforest National Bank, N.A. and JPMorganChase Bank, N.A.; In the 221st Judicial District Court of Montgomery County, Texas; Cause No. 06-06449-CV.
+Woodforest National Bank, N.A. and A very large financial institution, In the 221st Judicial District Court of Montgomery County, Texas; Cause No. 06-XXXXX-CV.

 I was retained on behalf of the Plaintiff to provide evidence of negligence by the banks following a $2.6 million embezzlement that occurred over six years.
 Bank negligence was found, but the “repeater rule" and statute of limitations precluded the Plaintiff being reimbursed.